-As an education and employment hub par excellence, Delhi-NCR has tremendous growth opportunity for such players.
+As an education and employment hub par excellence, Delhi-NCR has tremendous growth opportunities for such players.
 Stanza Living, for instance, has grown from a mere 100 beds to over 2,000 beds and 16 residences across Delhi, Noida and Greater Noida.
 Likewise, Oyo Living has more than 34 properties in Gurgaon and 20 in Noida that offer co-living options.
 Nestaway has more than 2,200 co-living options in Noida, Delhi, Ghaziabad, Greater Noida, Faridabad and Gurgaon across the three categories of shared rooms, the entire house and private rooms.

 - As per ANAROCK data, nearly 30% of co-living spaces are located in adjacent residential micro-markets of the IT parks or office spaces in NCR.
-These are usually costlier, and their monthly rentals can go as high as INR 40,000 depending on facilities provided.
+These are usually costlier, and their monthly rentals can go as high as INR 40,000 depending on the facilities provided.

-- Interestingly, accommodation for men and women are in the ratio of 2:1 out of the overall available co-living spaces in NCR.
+- Interestingly, accommodation for men and women is in the ratio of 2:1 out of the overall available co-living spaces in NCR.
 Average monthly rentals for women range between INR 8,000 – 10,000 while for men it is in the range of INR 7,000- 9,000 per month.

-Most of the large start-up players replicate the tried-and-tested model practised in the developed markets of the West, which often appeals to a large section of their Indian customer base.
+Most of the large start-up players replicate the tried-and-tested model practiced in the developed markets of the West, which often appeals to a large section of their Indian customer base.
 However, given the diversity of the Indian ethos, we are bound to see some India-specific evolution in this model.
 For instance, the unspoken mantra that co-living is only for young people may not stand the test of time in India.